RolnickLab/ami-ml/research/class_masking/README.md

 ```

 An example usage of class pruning can be found in `masking.py`.
+The data for this work is uploaded at `s3://ami-class-masking/`.
+Please contact the team for access to the Object Store.